CS5520FeinbergSpring2024/team-project-group3/README.md

   * Add loading display to the recycler view until it loads.
   * Add more data to the database.

+### Sadok Belakhoua work Log

+(March 15th recap):
+* Created MainActivity, LoginActivity, RegisterActivity, User
+* Created Firebase repo and set initial schema
+* Set design language and feel of app through Material Design

+(April 1st update recap):

+Significant update:

+* Added a Lesson object, AdoptionLessonActivity, LessonsAdapter, and UserLessonProgress
+* Added lessons to Firebase
+* Changed Shelteractivity and added new "breedlist" field to the shelter schema to improve query performance
+* Created the PetDetailActivity, PetListActivity, and their PetsAdapter for the recyclerview
+* Created a PreferencesUtil file
+* Created a ShelterList item view holder and model
+* Expanded shelterData with BreedList field and getter
+* Created a ShelterRepository object
+* Greatly expanded the User object
+* Added a UserLessonProgress class
+* Added an AdoptionApplicationActivity class

 ## Installation